wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 1. To see more details and the chart with the current data, click the service you're interested in.

-   Note that if a service is disabled, the service link will be inactive.
+   Note that if a service is disabled, the service link will be inactive and the PPS consumption will show 0.

    You'll see the chart showing the current data (by default, for the last 2 hours).